An Antidote for Hawkmoths: On the prevalence of structural chaos in non-linear modeling: Introduction

 However, we do know that large perturbations are possible by adding new or different physics.
-A reviewer has kindly provided a few examples that we concur with, which should suffice to illustrate the point: The addition of viscosity to the Euler equations (to get the Navier-Stokes equations)---even when in the majority of the domain the viscosity plays no role---has major implications for the flow.
+A reviewer has kindly provided a few examples to illustrate the point: The addition of viscosity to the Euler equations (to get the Navier-Stokes equations)---even when in the majority of the domain the viscosity plays no role---has major implications for the flow.
 Airplanes could not fly without the viscosity that allows them to set up a circulation around their wings, even though lift is a purely Eulerian concept.
 Introducing heterogeneous chemistry on the surface of polar stratospheric clouds gives rise to wholly new phenomena in the presence of CFCs (the polar ozone hole) that no amount of initial condition variation would ever have implied.
 Some models predict massive collapses in the North Atlantic Meriodonal Overturning Circulation as a function of global warming, and others, with similar (though not identical) ocean mixing processes do not.
 Another example related to initialized forecasts is the differing predictions of the track of Hurricane Sandy by the ECMWF and NCEP weather models at 10 to 7 days lead time.
 The former ensemble predicted Sandy's landfall in NY very accurately, while the latter ensemble predicted Sandy going out to sea.\footnote{See, for example, https://www.ecmwf.int/sites/default/files/elibrary/2013/10913-evaluation-forecasts-hurricane-sandy.pdf} Again, for the decision-relevant issue of whether NYC needed to prepare, the models' small structural differences gave totally distinct predictions---the differences in model structure were more important than initial condition uncertainty.

 Indeed, in the field of meteorology, it is well accepted that the dominant error growth in weather forecasts is structural.
 If this were not the case, weather forecasts would not be getting better over time as fast as they are.
-Some of the improvement is due to better knowledge of initial conditions, but much of it is due to improving model representations of processes (reducing model ``deficiencies" in the Bjerknes terminology).
+Some of the improvement is due to better knowledge of initial conditions, but much of it is due to improving model representations of processes.
 We are still some way off from being able to say that weather forecasts cannot be improved absent better initial conditions.\footnote{See for instance, (Allen et al., 2002) and (D. Orrell et al., 2001).}